Endoscopic Retrograde Cholangiopancreatography

 Prior to Procedure

-- If your doctor thinks your ERCP will take a long time, you may have general anesthesia.
+If ERCP will take a long time, general anesthesia may be used.
 You will be asleep.

 Description of the Procedure

 An endoscope will be put into the mouth.
 It will be passed through the stomach until it reaches the small intestine.
 Images will be seen on a nearby monitor.
 Air will be passed through the scope.
 This will help the doctor view the area.
 A tube will be passed through the endoscope and into the ducts.
 A contrast material will be injected through the tube.
 This will make it easier to see the ducts with an X-ray.
 X-rays will be taken.

 If needed, tiny tools may be passed through the endoscope to open blocked or narrowed ducts or remove stones or a tumor.
 A biopsy may also be done.